esync-network/docs/docs/security/bug_bounty.md

 ---
 # Bug Bounty Program

-We take security very seriously at eCredits and The People's SCE, and we understand that a strong security posture requires constant effort and vigilance.
+We take security very seriously at eSync Network and The People's SCE, and we understand that a strong security posture requires constant effort and vigilance.
 To help ensure the security of our platform, we are launching a public bug bounty program, inviting security researchers and enthusiasts to report any security vulnerabilities they may find in our systems.

 ## Responsible Disclosure